yiyansun/GeoAI/readme.md

 ---

-## 📚 Weekly Schedule
+## Weekly Schedule

-Each week includes approximately three readings, two lab sessions, and one reading reflection.
-All assigned readings are available in the readings folder of this GitHub repository.

 ### **Week 1: Introduction & Machine Learning for Spatial Data**

-We begin with an overview of AI’s evolution and its intersections with geographic thought.
+We begin with an overview of GeoAI’s evolution and its intersections with geographic thought.
 Students are introduced to foundational machine learning techniques applied to spatial data using Google Colab.
 This week sets the tone for the course by situating GeoAI within both technical and critical frameworks.

 <details>
 <summary><b>Readings</b></summary>